-See full prescribing information for complete boxed warning.
+See full prescribing information for complete boxed warning. • Morphine Sulfate Injection, (Auto-Injector) exposes users to risks of

-- Morphine Sulfate Injection exposes users to risks of addiction, abuse, and misuse, which can lead to overdose and death.
-Assess patient's risk before prescribing and monitor regularly for these behaviors and conditions.
+- addiction, abuse, and misuse, which can lead to overdose and death.
+Assess patient's risk before prescribing and monitor closely for these behaviors and conditions.
 (5.1) - Serious, life-threatening, or fatal respiratory depression may occur.
-Monitor closely, especially upon initiation or following a dose increase (5.2) - Prolonged use of Morphine Sulfate Injection during pregnancy can result in neonatal opioid withdrawal syndrome, which may be lifethreatening if not recognized and treated.
+Monitor closely, especially upon initiation and following any subsequent increase in the frequency of injections.
+(5.2) - Prolonged use of Morphine Sulfate Injection, (Auto-Injector) during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated.
 If prolonged opioid use is required in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available.
 (5.3) - Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
 Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate; limit dosages and durations to the minimum required; and follow patients for signs and symptoms of respiratory depression and sedation.
 (5.4, 7)